 My photography business is built on invisibility.
 An Eric who is not there is a good Eric.

-Using these seven tips is as good as downing a full bottle of Acme Invisible Potion (at a fraction of the cost).
+Using these eight tips is as good as downing a full bottle of Acme Invisible Potion (at a fraction of the cost).
 Hope it tastes better, too.

 Think about the servers at the reception.
 When is the only time you notice them?
 When they are standing against a wall (not doing their job).
 Same with you.
 Get a move on, Jack.